Update | September 2017

-The goal is to permanently protect the Kalmiopsis wild lands and rivers through a grassroots movement of friends and organizations.
-Friends of the Kalmiopsis is also about keeping the stories of people and place alive.
+Our goal is to permanently protect the Kalmiopsis wild lands and rivers through a grassroots movement of friends and partner organizations.
+Our goal is also to keep the stories of people and place alive.

 A passion for place

 The friends of the Kalmiopsis have a passion for this wildest of wild places and are committed to its protection.
 Friends contribute in numerous ways; writing letters, tabling, going to meetings, holding meetings, hiking the wild country, photographing, caring, speaking in defense of the Kalmiopsis and bringing stories about why it should be preserved to the people.

 In the 1990s, a lose-knit effective group of local activists—centered around the charismatic Lou Gold—came together in defense of the North and South Kalmiopsis Roadless Areas.
 As the decade advanced the local tribe evolved into a structured, effective organization, known as Siskiyou Project.

 Seventeen of eighteen proposed roadless area timber sales came to naught.
 A proposed wilderness gold mine died with the purchase of a patented mining claim.
 The proposed Nicore Nickel Mine was put on hold while lawsuits tortuously wind their way through the federal courts.
 It was a decade of great challenge and success.

 Even before that